geekyfox/scheming/leanpub/chapter_3.md

 1. I put arguments into a buffer and not to a list.
 I mean, lists are cool for everything except two things.
 They're not as efficient for "just give me an element at index X" random access, and they're kinda clumsy when it comes to memory allocation.
 And these are two things I really won't mind having for a function call: as much as I don't care about performance, having to do three `malloc()`s just to call a function of three arguments feels sorta wasteful.

 2. I introduce `lambda_t` type for functions that are implemented in Scheme and require tail call optimizations.
-This is done to separate them from built-in functions that are implemented in C and are supposed to be hand-optimized so that lazy call overhead is unnecessary.
+This is done to separate them from built-in functions that are implemented in C and are supposed to be hand-optimized so that lazy call overhead is avoidable and unnecessary.

 3. I cap the maximum number of arguments that a function can have at 64.
 I even drafted a rant to rationalize that, but I'm running out of Chardonnay, so let's park it for now and move on to